TheCrazyGM/nectarengine/docs/support.rst

 Support and Questions
 *********************

-Help and discussion channel for hiveengine can be found here:
+Help and discussion channel for nectarengine can be found here:

 * https://discord.gg/4HM592V